magiruuvelvet/OTPGen/Android/README.md

 Since `libotpgen` is a larger C++ library with a lot of custom classes, writing bindings by hand is a major pita.
 For this case I decided to make use of this tool.

-Note that Android Studio will not autocomplete the generated package and mark everything red.
-The compilation works though and a prober APK is built.
-Unit tests are working too.
-In case you experience problems with Swig please tell me by opening a bug report.
+If Android Studio doesn't recognize the generated package and marks it red, try to manually create a package named `com.magiruuvelvet.libotpgen` with an test class in it.
+Then delete the test class and try again. `Build/Make Project` will always regenerate the package.
+On problems, delete the directory and try again.

 #### Build Steps